- May 22 2019

-Seismic Design of a Wood Cantilever, Open-Front Diaphragm
+A Design Example of a Wood Cantilever Diaphragm

 The techniques and examples covered in this presentation are intended to demonstrate one method of analysis.
 It is anticipated that this information will serve as guidance for designers to consider and refine their own methods and techniques.